Skip to main content

 Return to Top

-Expelled or Suspended Pupils
+Expelled or Suspended Students

 Districts should be aware of the following:

-Suspended Pupils
+Suspended Students

 Suspended Expulsions

-If the district suspends the enforcement of an expulsion order (EC Section 48917), the district may enroll the pupil in independent study if the pupil has the option of classroom instruction.
-If the parent or guardian insists on classroom instruction, the district must provide it.
+If it is legally permissible for that type of school or program, the district may voluntarily enroll the student in independent study if the student has the option of classroom instruction.
+If the parent or guardian insists on classroom instruction at any time, the district must provide it.

 Return to Top

-Pupils Experiencing Homelessness
+Students Experiencing Homelessness

 Return to Top

-Pupils in Foster Care
+Students in Foster Care

-Foster youths shall be afforded the same rights and have equal access to available resources and classes as all other pupils enrolled in the LEA.
+Foster youths shall be afforded the same rights and have equal access to available resources and classes as all other students enrolled in the LEA.
 Also refer to the CDE Foster Youth Services web page for additional information.

 Return to Top

-Pupils Requiring Mental Health Supports
+Students Requiring Mental Health Supports

 Yes.
-Pupils that meet the definition provided in EC Section 51747(i) who are enrolled in a comprehensive school for classroom-based instruction and under the care of licensed professionals due to necessary medical treatment or inpatient treatment for mental health care or substance abuse may participate in independent study.
+Students that meet the definition provided in EC Section 51747(i) who are enrolled in a comprehensive school for classroom-based instruction and under the care of licensed professionals due to necessary medical treatment or inpatient treatment for mental health care or substance abuse may participate in independent study.

-The long-term independent study requirements (tiered reengagement, synchronous instruction, and option to transfer back within five days) shall not apply under these circumstances.
+The long-term independent study requirements (tiered reengagement, synchronous instruction, and option to transfer back within five instructional days) shall not apply under these circumstances.

 Return to Top